aldisatrioa/loopback-connector-neo4j-graph/README.md

 ## Usage

 Model objects would work just like in MongoDB.
 However, relations will not be mapped to graph vertices as of now.
-Use cypher for creating vertices and graph queries.
+Use cypher for creating vertices and for graph queries.

 ## Executing cypher